MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 ms.technology: operations-manager
 ---

-# Run As Profiles

-## Management Pack for SQL Server Run As Profiles
+# SQL Server Run As Profiles

 Management Pack for SQL Server provides the following Run As profiles: